derletzteritter/derletzteritter/README.md

 ### Hi there 👋
-I usually spend my time in Vim with Golang or TypeScript
+I usually spend my time in NeoVim with Golang or TypeScript

 While I hate ASP.NET, writing Lua is worse.